 Sacred Oath (Level 3)

 At level three you will choose your sacred oath, which is the name of paladin subclasses.
-We go into detail on each subclass below.
+We go into detail on each sacred oath below.
 However, there are aspects of all subclasses that are important to understand.

 Each sacred oath has its own list of oath spells.
+These come from lists other than the standard paladin spells, but they are divine magic when cast by paladins.
 These are different than normal paladin spells in that they are always prepared and do not count against your total prepared spell limit.
 These spells are always treated as paladin spells even if they don’t appear on the class spell list.

 Like a cleric, you can channel divine energy for your own purposes.
 Every subclass has its own Channel Divinity ability.
 You can use Channel Divinity once, and it returns after a short or long rest.